q3769/chunk4j/README.md

 new ChunksStitcher.Builder().build()
 ```

 Both aspects of the default, though, can be customized.
-The following stitcher will discard a group of chunks if 2 seconds have passed since the stitcher was asked to stitch the very first chunk of the group but hasn't received all the chunks needed to retore the whole group of chunks back to the original data:
+The following stitcher will discard a group of chunks if 2 seconds have passed since the stitcher was asked to stitch the very first chunk of the group, but hasn't received all the chunks needed to retore the whole group back to the original data unit:

 ```
 new ChunksStitcher.Builder().maxStitchTimeMillis(2000).build()